AbrahamRafa15/fun-facts/README.md

 # Fun Facts About Animals

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
-This project was inspired by 'Learn React: Introdution', from Codecademy(https://codecademy.com)
+This project was inspired by 'Learn React: Introdution', from [Codecademy](https://codecademy.com)

 ## Installation

-First, you need Node.js
+First, you need Node.js\
 In case you don't have Node.js installed in your computer, you can find the instructions in this site: https://nodejs.org/en/download/
+> [!Warning].
-> Note: In this project we used nvm and npm
+> In this project we used nvm and npm

 Verify that Node.js is correctly installed with `node -v` and `npm -v`

 ## Create a project with React

+> [!Important]
-> Note: This section is in case you don't clone the repository and make a new project
+> This section is in case you don't clone the repository and make a new project

 Choose a location in your computer or create a new directory, open a terminal window in the directory Run the command `npx create-react-app name-of-proyect`